U.S. leaves tariffs on Airbus aircraft unchanged at 15%

 Airbus said in a statement it "trusts that Europe will respond appropriately to defend its interests and the interests of all the European companies and sectors, including Airbus, targeted by these tariffs."
-Boeing said it hoped "the EU and Airbus will engage promptly in meaningful negotiations with the U.S. to address the full scope of their noncompliance and finally bring this case to an end."
+Boeing urged the EU and Airbus to launch prompt and "meaningful negotiations with the U.S. to address the full scope of their noncompliance and finally bring this case to an end."

-USTR in October 2019 imposed 25% tariffs on some European Union food, wine and spirits in retaliation for EU subsidies on large aircraft.
-The tariffs hit French wine, Italian cheese and single-malt Scotch whisky, as well as cookies, salami, yogurt, olives from France, EU-produced pork sausage and German coffee.
-USTR initially imposed 10% tariffs on Airbus aircraft but hiked that to 15% in March.
+USTR in October 2019 imposed 25% tariffs on an array of EU food, wine and spirits, including Italian cheese and single-malt Scotch whisky in retaliation for EU subsidies on large aircraft.
+It initially imposed 10% tariffs on Airbus aircraft but hiked that to 15% in March.

-Despite a push by members of Congress, USTR declined to drop 25% tariffs on EU food, wine and spirits but it also did not add tariffs to vodka, gin and beer as it had threatened.
-The Wine & Spirits Wholesalers of America criticized the decision, which did not lift tariffs on wine, and said it would maintain pressure on a sector desperately in need of relief.

-However, the Distilled Spirits Council of the United States said continuing tariffs on EU beverage alcohol products would cause additional harm to hospitality businesses "that are already suffering."
-No comment was immediately available from EU diplomats in Washington

 ALSO READ